GSA-TTS/identity-idva-monitoring/analytics-scripting/README.md

 ### Date Range

-By default, the script relies on a time range defined by 5 minutes before the most recent data in the `dev-skevents-analytics-*` index pattern up to the current timestamp.
+By default, the script relies on a time range defined by 5 minutes before the most recent data in the `dev-analytics-*` index pattern up to the current timestamp.
 However, the arguments to the `send_query_and_evaluate_result` function can be modified such that the date range is any desired date range.